pratikhopal/python/README.md

 Constant factors and lower-order terms are often ignored because they don't provide meaningful information about the algorithm's scalability and efficiency as the input size grows to infinity

+<h1><b>Quadratic time complexity</b></h1>
+the quadratic time complexity refers to the time complexity for nested loops or any program that's time complexity increase by square to the input.